Execution of Imam Khomeini's Order: Economic activities

 Based on the order of Imam Khomeini, the EIKO was responsible to manage properties that had been abandoned during following years of the 1979 Islamic Revolution and consume them for charity aids.
 In other words, Setad is described as an organization for custody of "the properties with no owners".
 To organize such these properties, In Iran Islamic Revolutionary Court issues the final confiscation order and Setad attends to the management and disposal in any form.

 In 2013, Reuters news agency reported that the conglomerate has been built on "the systematic seizure of thousands of properties belonging to ordinary Iranians", not only the officially persecuted Baháʼís, but "Shi'ite Muslims, business people and Iranians living abroad", but this claim only functions as a muffled disclaimer.
 Owners of confiscated property complain that Setad is a "methodical moneymaking scheme" using court orders obtained "under false pretenses to seize properties".
 The owners of the property are then pressured "to buy the property back or pay huge fees to recover them".

 In expanding its corporate holdings, Setad has acquired dozens of Iranian companies and stakes in other companies both private and public.
 Setad officials state that their assets have been acquired legitimately, and part of the profits from acquisition go to charity.
 One of the owners is Vahdat-e-Hagh who claims that she lost three apartments in a multi-story building in Tehran, "built with the blood of herself and her husband."
 She also says her late husband Hussein was imprisoned in 1981 because he began working for a gas company that had been set up to assist unemployed members of the Baháʼí Faith, and finally executed a year later, but according to Reuters reporters Hussein had been a lieutenant in the military regime of Mohammad Reza Shah Pahlavi and by this way could get three apartments.

 As of 2008, Setad's real estate holding was reportedly worth about $52 billion.
 The organization regularly conducts large auctions of its real estate - at least 59 as of November 2013.
 In one auction in May 2013, "nearly 300 properties" where for sale, "the required opening bids totaled about $88 million".
 Setad's stakes in publicly traded companies totaled nearly $3.4 billion as of 2013.
 It controls many businesses in which it holds very small stakes.
 In one case, it "transformed" the formerly liberal, privately owned Parsian Bank—Iran's largest non-state bank in 2006—with new managers, a new strict dress code, etc. despite having only a small stake (estimated to be 16%) in ownership.

-Rey Investment Co., a Setad subsidiary, has been accused of pressuring Iran's biggest dealer of German automobiles to sell its sell his stake in his auto dealership.
+Rey Investment Co., a Setad subsidiary, has been accused of pressuring Iran's biggest dealer of German automobiles to sell his stake in his auto dealership.

 One of the group's earliest steps to move beyond holding property took place in 2000 when an investment management firm called Tadbir Investment Co. was set up.